How We'd Make It Better: Microsoft Teams

 How we’d make it better:

-• The search results should then behave similar to the ‘Find’ feature in your Chrome web browser whereby the words you’re looking to find are highlighted in yellow and the scroll bar indicates all places within the chat that the word can also be found.
+- The search results should then behave similarly to the ‘Find’ feature in your Chrome web browser, whereby the words you’re looking to find are highlighted in yellow, and the scroll bar indicates all places within the chat where the word can also be found.

 Chat Filter

 After several months of chatting back and forth within a given group chat, the number of messages can really pile up.
-Sometimes you just want to filter down the messages to just those within a certain date range or from a certain user and right now there is no good way to do this.
+Sometimes, you just want to filter down the messages to those within a certain date range or from a certain user, and right now, there is no good way to do this.

 How we’d make it better: